bithippie/bithippie.github.io/index.markdown

   At the intersection of environmental sustainability, <br/>
   personal development, and technology!
 feature_row:
-  - image_path: /assets/images/website/blog.jpg
+  - image_path: /assets/images/website/together_we_create.jpg
-    alt: "Photo of the word Blog"
+    alt: "Photo by 'My Life Through A Lens' on Unsplash"
-    title: "Thoughts"
+    title: "Let's Collaborate"
-    excerpt: "Ramblings from an engineer with way too many interests."
+    excerpt: "If there is anything I can do to help you achieve your goals, let's talk!"
-    url: "posts"
+    url: "collaboration"
-    btn_label: "Read Posts"
+    btn_label: "Connect with me"
     btn_class: "btn--inverse"

   - image_path: /assets/images/website/climbing.jpg
     alt: "Photo by 'Jonathan Bell' on Unsplash"
-    title: "Accountability"
+    title: "Discover PQ (Peak You)"
     excerpt: "There are ways to do it all without sacrificing what's important."
     url: "pq"
-    btn_label: "Do life with quality company."
+    btn_label: "Do life with quality company"
     btn_class: "btn--inverse"

-  - image_path: /assets/images/website/together_we_create.jpg
+  - image_path: /assets/images/website/good_vibes.jpg
-    alt: "Photo by 'My Life Through A Lens' on Unsplash"
+    alt: "Photo by MARK ADRIANE on Unsplash"
-    title: "Let's Collaborate"
+    title: "About me."
-    excerpt: "If there is anything I can do to help you achieve your goals, let's talk!"
+    excerpt: "Learn a bit about what motivates me as a BitHippie."
-    url: "collaboration"
+    url: "values"
-    btn_label: "Connect with me"
+    btn_label: "View Core Values"
     btn_class: "btn--inverse"
 ---